delfineonx/block-codeloader/README.md

 <h3>✦ <em>recommendation</em> ✦</br></h3>

-For the basic simple usage of the loader and no dealing with these specifications ensure the next configuration option in real <code>World Code</code>:</br>
+For the basic simple usage of the loader and no dealing with these specifics ensure the next configuration option in real <code>World Code</code>:</br>

 ```js
 // ...